Gaussian fluctuations for linear spectral statistics of large random covariance matrices: General background---variance and bias formulas

 If the entries are real or complex standard Gaussian, then ${\mathcal V}=1$ or 0 and $\kappa=0$.
 Otherwise the fourth cumulant is a priori no longer equal to zero.
-This induces extra-terms in the computation of the limiting variance, mainly due to the following $(\V,\kappa)$-dependent identity:
+This induces extra terms in the computation of the limiting variance, mainly due to the following $(\mathcal{V},\kappa)$-dependent identity:

-where $X_{\cdot 1}$ stands for the first column (of dimension $N\times 1$) of matrix $X_n$ and where $A,B$ are deterministic $N\times N$ matrices.
-As a consequence, there will be three terms in the limiting covariance of the quantity \eqref{eq:linear-spectral-statistics}; one will raise from the first term of the right hand side (r.h.s.) of \eqref{eq:covariance-identity}, a second one will be proportional to $|{\mathcal V}|^2$, and a third one to $\kappa$.
-In order to describe these terms, let:
+where $X_{\cdot1}$ stands for the first column (of dimension $N\times 1$) of matrix $X_n$ and where $A,B$ are deterministic $N\times N$ matrices.
+As a consequence, there will be three terms in the limiting covariance of the quantity \eqref{eqlinear-spectral-statistics}; one will raise from the first term of the right-hand side (RHS) of \eqref {eqcovariance-identity}, a second one will be proportional to $|{\mathcal V}|^2$, and a third one to $\kappa$.
+In order to describe these terms, let

-The quantity $\tilde t_n(z)$ is the deterministic equivalent associated to $n^{-1} \tr (\Sigma_n^* \Sigma_n - zI_n)^{-1}$.
-Denote by $R^T_n$ the transpose matrix of $R_n$ (notice that since $R_n$ is hermitian, $R_n^T=\bar{R}_n$ and we shall use this latter notation) and by $T^T_n$, the transpose matrix\footnote{Beware that $T^T_n$ is not the entry-wise conjugate of $T_n$, due to the presence of $z$.} of $T_n$:
+The quantity $\tilde{t}_n(z)$ is the deterministic equivalent associated to $n^{-1} \operatorname{tr}(\Sigma_n^* \Sigma_n - zI_n)^{-1}$.
+Denote by $R^T_n$ the transpose matrix of $R_n$ (notice that since $R_n$ is Hermitian, $R_n^T=\overline{R}_n$ and we shall use this latter notation) and by $T^T_n$, the transpose matrix\footnote{Beware that $T^T_n$ is not the entry-wise conjugate of $T_n$, due to the presence of $z$.} of $T_n$:

-notice that the definition of $t_n(z)$ in \eqref{eq:deteq-ST} does not change if $R_n$ is replaced by $\bar{R}_n$ since the spectrum of both matrices $R_n$ and $\bar{R}_n$ is the same.
-We can now describe the limiting covariance of the trace of the resolvent:
+notice that the definition of $t_n(z)$ in \eqref{eqdeteq-ST} does not change if $R_n$ is replaced by $\overline{R}_n$ since the spectrum of both matrices $R_n$ and $\overline{R}_n$ is the same.
+We can now describe the limiting covariance of the trace of the resolvent

-where $o(1)$ is a term that converges to zero as $N,n\rightarrow \infty$ and
+where $o(1)$ is a term that converges to zero as $N,n\rightarrow\infty $ and

 with